GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/F2LS-DRTutorial/ex3_f2ls_R3KKband_cmdline.rst

 There are
 various ways to do that with |dataselect|.
 Here we show how to use a range of UT times.
 Note that we use the tag LAMPON in case the arc LAMPOFF was downloaded.
-As explained before, we do not use that lamp-off flat.
+As explained in the "Note" at the bottom of :ref:`f2ls_R3KKband_dataset`, we do not use that lamp-off flat.

 We first check the times at which the flats were taken.
 Then use that information to set our selection criteria to separate them.